https-github-com-jamiehenzy/3341_exer_1-jamiehenzy/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/nsWgJ934)
 # :wave: The Basics of GitHub

-## 🤓 Course overview and learning outcomes

-The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀
+The goal of this assignment is to give you a brief introduction to GitHub.
+Also provided are materials for further learning and a few ideas to "git" you started on the platform. 🚀

 ## :octocat: Git and GitHub